How to Play Multiplayer on Minecraft Java Edition

 Java Edition vs Bedrock: Why This Matters

-- Java Edition runs on PC (Windows, Mac, Linux).
-It's the original version with the largest modding community and most server options.
+- Java Edition - PC only (Windows, Mac, Linux).
+The original version.
+Bigger modding scene, more server options.

 Troubleshooting Common Java Edition Multiplayer Issues